tjz21/Spectroscopy_python_code/README.md

 or by inputting a list of electronic energy gaps calculated along a molecular dynamics (MD) trajectory.
 A GBOM can be constructed by approximating the ground and excited state potential energy surface as harmonic around their respective minima and relating the ground and excited state normal modes through a Duschinsky rotation.
-Currently, the package has an interface with the Gaussian and the TeraChem code implemented, such that a GBOM can be directly computed from output files of ground and excited state frequency calculations performed in the two electronic structure codes.

 For the GBOM, a range of approximations to the linear absorption and emission spectra are implemented, ranging from Franck-Condon to second- and 3rd order cumulant approximation, as well as classical and quantum ensemble approaches